vsourirajan/HackMIT2023/README.md

 # HackMIT 2023

-Project Title: Image Captioning for the Visually Impaired
+Project Title: Image Captioning for the Visually Impaired <br />
-Members: Vaibhav Sourirajan
+Members: Vaibhav Sourirajan <br />

 Description:
-This project is

 How to run the web app:
 - Clone the repo